EricEisaman/splatwalk/docs/wasm-api.md

 - `max_local_height_variance`: legacy intra-column variance bound.
 No longer used for fast-floor rejection (replaced by neighbor-median continuity); retained for backward compatibility.
 - `min_floor_confidence`: minimum accumulated floor evidence for a walkable cell.
 - `hole_fill_radius`: small-hole close/fill radius in field cells.
 Only small enclosed `low_confidence` components may be filled.
 - `agent_radius_erode`: optional upstream distance-field erosion radius in meters before connected-component selection.
-The UI default is `0` because Recast also applies `walkableRadius`; setting both can double-erode and fragment valid floor.
+The UI default is `0` because Recast also applies `walkableRadius` (its metre value converted to `ceil(walkableRadius / cs)` voxels at navmesh time); setting both can double-erode and fragment valid floor.
+See "Recast parameter units (metres vs voxels)" for the conversion.
 - `component_mode`: `"largest"` or `"nearest_region_center"` selected component mode.

 Conservative defaults are intentionally used so real obstacles, exterior voids, and large missing regions are not filled as walkable floor.
 For Recast use, prefer leaving `agent_radius_erode` at `0` unless you intentionally want pre-Recast clearance baked into the collider.